JOHNFLEURIMOND/MERNStackForm/README.md

 Install Passport.

  # How It's Works:white_check_mark::
 1.)
-A user can send form data to Mongodb Databse.
+A user can send form data to Mongodb Database.

 2.)
 User can see the json data once submit as an alert!